-Avoiding allergic triggers is an important part of allergy and asthma management.
-Allergy testing using skin prick tests or blood tests for allergen-specific IgE helps your doctor to confirm which substances you are allergic to, so that appropriate avoidance advice can be given.
+Avoiding or minimising allergic triggers is an important part of allergy and asthma management.
+Allergy testing using skin prick tests or blood tests for allergen-specific IgE helps your doctor to confirm what substances you are allergic to, so that appropriate advice can be given.

 Which allergens should be tested for?

 Allergy testing is usually performed on people with suspected allergic rhinitis (hay fever), asthma or reactions to insects or foods.
-In people with allergic rhinitis or asthma, allergy testing usually includes house dust mite, cat and dog dander (perhaps other animals if contact occurs), mould spores, pollen from relevant grasses, weeds or trees and in some cases, occupational allergens.
-Testing can also be used to confirm suspected allergies to foods or stinging insects.
+In people with allergic rhinitis or asthma, allergy testing usually includes house dust mite, cat and dog dander (or other animals if contact occurs), mould spores, pollen from relevant grasses, weeds or trees and in some cases, occupational allergens.
+Testing can also be used to confirm suspected allergies to foods, stinging insects and some medicines.

 It is important to note that:

-- Allergy test results cannot be used on their own and must be considered together with your medical history.
+- Allergy test results cannot be used on their own and must be considered together with your clinical history.

 - Medicare rebates are available for skin prick tests or blood tests for allergen specific IgE (formerly known as RAST) in Australia.

-- In some cases, you may be referred to a medical specialist (specialist immunologist and allergist) for further detailed assessment.
+- In some cases, you may be referred to a clinical immunology/allergy specialist for further detailed assessment.

 Skin prick testing

 Skin prick testing is the most convenient method of allergy testing.
 As results are available within 20 minutes, this allows you to discuss the results with your doctor at the time of testing.
 Skin prick testing has been shown in clinical studies to improve the accuracy of diagnosis.